JackyChung2003/CPT316-G29-Assignment-1/README.md

    Code (Part a)

-           # Python has a libraru function that detect alphabets, numerics & alphanumeric
+           # Python has a library which detect alphabets, numerics & alphanumeric
            # Function to check if character is alphabetic
             def is_alpha(self, char: str) -> bool:
                 return char.isalpha()